Did the earth move for you? The Quake of 4-9-10

 In trepidation I inspected the house for damage and then snuck in to get clothes and my 2C solar light hat.
 Miraculously I had no damage to the house.
 Not a single crack anywhere.
 All of my previous repairs to the walls were still intact and invisible.
 Just a couple of pictures fallen off the mantelpiece.

 I contemplated sleeping outside, perhaps put up my tent.
-I was shivering uncontrollably so decided to risk my bed with 3 duvets and fully clothed this time.
-I leave the lights on and the windows and doors open for a quick escape, and phone the neighbours to check they’re OK, (after all, they had many reasons for trauma, quakes, and streakers amongst them!)
+But I was shivering uncontrollably so decided to risk my bed with 3 duvets and fully clothed this time.
+I left the lights on and the windows and doors open for a quick escape, and phoned the neighbours to check they were OK, (after all, they had many reasons for trauma, quakes, and streakers amongst them!)

 Laying wide awake shivering from the fear and the cold, my analytical engineering mind concludes that my thick concrete house is in fact as solid and sound as a bomb-shelter, after all, it was built in the war for anything that can be thrown at it!